harvard-lil/perma/install.md

     $ python manage.py syncdb --noinput

-You may need to apply South migrations (e.g., for `djcelery`):
+You'll need to convert your local Perma app to use South,

+    $ python manage.py convert_to_south myapp

+See where you are with your migrations,
+    $ python manage.py migrate --list

+If you haven't migrated to the latest version, apply migrate
-    $ python manage.py migrate
+    $ python manage.py migrate perma

 If you want to play with the admin views, load the user and group data fixtures: